 - Keep in mind that format and content of the QE may change from year to year.

-- Talk to your PI or rotation lab about talking a certain amount of time to prepare or reducing your hours in lab to help manage your time.
+- Talk to your lab PI about the time required to prepare or reducing your hours in lab to help manage your time.
 Open dialogue with your lab PI is important, and if you run in to problems, talk with your program director or program coordinator.

 - Still feeling overwhelmed?
 Reach out and speak with a mental health counselor – they are here for you and can help you build the toolkit you need to succeed.

 - Think about the questions that interest you.
 It will aid your commitment and interest in your QE preparation.
-If you have an off-topic QE, look for the importance in the topic to the field, and try to place yourself in the position of those in the field.
+If you have general knowledge component and/or an assigned topic outside your specialty, find the importance of the topic to the field, and try to place yourself in the position of those in the field.

-- What exact phrasing of the hypothesis will allow supporting evidence to be gathered?
+- For proposal style QEs, what exact phrasing of the hypothesis will allow supporting evidence to be gathered?
+Try this video.
+You may also want to review the Canvas site for Graduate Research Fundamentals.

-- Iteratively edit your specific aims and your approaches to evidence gathering until there is an airtight match.
-This will take longer than you think – but you can do it!
+- For proposal formats, iteratively edit your specific aims and your approaches to evidence gathering until there is an airtight match.
+It will likely take many iterations!

-- Students are offered a second opportunity for passing QEs, but this is not an excuse to underprepare.
+- Students are offered a second opportunity for passing QEs to enhance the learning potential and correct deficiencies.

 - Failure rate is small on QEs, but failure is not a judgement on your value as a person.
-Students who have left their program upon failing qualifying exams have gone on to varied, satisfying careers.
+Students who have left their program after the QE process have gone on to varied, satisfying careers.
 Some have joined other advanced training programs that were better suited to their skillset.